calistasalsabila/Programming-Language/Dart/material/01_dart_basic/11_assignment_operator.md

 ---

-## ✅ Summary
+## 6. Summary

 * Assignment operators simplify variable value updates.
 * Dart supports combined arithmetic-assignment operators.
 * Use `~/=` for integer division and `/=` for floating-point division.
 * Use `++` and `--` to quickly increment or decrement values by 1.

-> 🐋 Mastering assignment operators helps you write concise and efficient Dart code!
+> 📚 This is part of the Dart basic chapter.